How to Stop Being Hard on Yourself

 Making Mistakes is OK

-Unless you’re inhumane, it’s common to avoid looking bad, stupid, or inadequate.
+It’s common to want to avoid looking bad, stupid, or inadequate.
 You want to protect your sense of self that you want to deem as good and right, and as do I. Making mistakes can act as a threat to your character which makes you want to avoid making mistakes at all costs.
 It makes you feel bad when you hurt someone’s feelings, or if you don’t do something morally right.

 Although It’s normal to regret what you did, it’s important to forgive yourself.
 The only way you learn is by making mistakes which in turn grows you and makes you a better person.
 Mistakes are vital to develop a stronger sense of self and deal with situations better in the future.
 If the mistake wasn’t made, actions could be repeated with worse consequences.
 Appreciate what you did wrong, so you learn how to forgive yourself and others, and make it right the next time.